chauff/cse1500-demo-code/README.md

 Now open another terminal and use `curl`:

-- Request the list of todos without authorization, i.e. `curl http://localhost:3000/todos` - you should see an `Unauthorized access` error.
+- Request the list of wishes without authorization, i.e. `curl http://localhost:3000/wishlist` - you should see an `Unauthorized access` error.
-- Request the list of todos with the correct username and password (as hard-coded in our demonstration code): `curl --user user:password http://localhost:3000/todos`.
+- Request the list of wishes with the correct username and password (as hard-coded in our demonstration code): `curl --user user:password http://localhost:3000/wishlist`.
 The option `--user` allows us to specify the username and password to use for authentication in the `[USER]:[PASSWORD]` format.
 This request should work and you should receive the list of todos.
-- Request the list of todos with an incorrect username/password combination: `curl --user test:test http://localhost:3000/todos`.
+- Request the list of todos with an incorrect username/password combination: `curl --user test:test http://localhost:3000/wishlist`.
 You should receive a `Wrong username/password combination` error.
+- Add a list to the wishlist: `curl --user user:password 'http://localhost:3000/addWish?type=board%20game&name=Treasure%20Hunt&priority=low'` (note that whitespaces are replaced by `%20` in URLs and the URL has to appear within quotes due to the special characters `&` in it).

 ## node-sessions-ex